Written by KarelOh

 Since then we also experimented with larger versions: the 90Nine and 100Sixteen and even a whopping 100Fifty version (336 cm wingspan).
 Smaller/lighter versions like the 90Nothing are also available and a lot of fun to fly.
 You can find video’s of the kites on the plan pages.

-Please send me a picture of your kite so i can add them to the builds pages.
+Please send me a picture of your kite so i can add them to the builds pages (if you follow the color scheme).